croessner/nauthilus-website/docs/lua-api/http-response.md

 ## nauthilus_http_response.set_http_status

 Sets the HTTP status code for the current response.
-This works in hooks, filters and features.
+Availability: Hooks only.

 ### Syntax